eclab/grains/README.md

 ## 808

 A drum sampler for up to 9 samples and up to 5 triggers.
 Comes with several 8-bit drum samples, including, yes, ones from the TR-808.
 You can provide your own samples, and there are a variety of configurations.
-Will soon permit u-Law samples for very slightly better sound quality.
+Allows 8-bit raw and u-Law samples.
 Requires Mozzi.

 Status: Working.
 This is a major upgrade from the previous 808 version.